MislavJaksic/Real-Estate-Valuator/Docs/README.md

 is a library that facilitates the creation of graphical user interfaces. sklearn implements state of the art machine learn algorithms.
 The rest of the system is written in Python and connects all the libraries.

-- Reuse decision - all programs can be reused except for the Predictor and parts of the ValueateApartment programs for analysing other datasets.
+- Reuse decision - all programs can be reused except for the Predictor and parts of the ValuateApartment programs for analysing other datasets.
 Predictor cannot be reused because it is tailor made for a single dataset as is a part of the ValuateApartment.